Two point functions and quantum fields in the anti-de Sitter universe: Waves and two-point functions in Poincar e coordinates: general case

 and insert Eqs. (\ref{tpm}) and (\ref{rell}) into Eq. (\ref{JJ}) to get

 That this expression solves the Klein-Gordon equation

 may be verified by using the relation

-The remarkable formula (\ref{JJ2}) shows that the maximally analytic AdS two-point function can be represented as a K\"all\'en-Lehmann superposition of maximally analytic two-point functions defined in a Minkowski space with one dimension less, explicitly linking the analytic and geometric structures of AdS and Minkowski spacetimes.
-Eq. (\ref{JJ2}) was anticipated in \cite{bertola,bertola2} by employing Hilbert space methods suitable for generic warped manifolds; the value of the derivation in \cite{bertola,bertola2} was also to clarify the Breitenlohner and Friedmann phenomenon \cite{breit} in terms of the self-adjointness of a one-dimensional transverse Schrodinger operator; however, a crucial part of the proof was based on a known Hankel transform of the Legendre function $Q$.
-The present derivation is fully self-contained and specifically tailored to the AdS geometry.
+The remarkable Hankel formula (\ref{JJ2}) shows that the maximally analytic AdS two-point function can be represented as a K\"all\'en-Lehmann superposition of maximally analytic two-point functions defined in a Minkowski space with one dimension less, explicitly linking the analytic and geometric structures of AdS and Minkowski spacetimes.

+Eq. (\ref{JJ2}) was anticipated in \cite{tsi} and rediscovered by \cite{raju,raju2}.
+In \cite{bertola1,bertola2} it was derived by employing Hilbert space methods suitable for generic warped manifolds; the value of the derivation in \cite{bertola1,bertola2} was also to clarify the Breitenlohner and Friedmann phenomenon \cite{breit} in terms of the self-adjointness of a one-dimensional transverse Schrodinger operator; however, a crucial part of the proof was based on a known Hankel transform of the Legendre function $Q$ \cite{batemantransform2}.
+The present derivation is fully self-contained and specifically tailored to the geometry of the complex AdS manifold and the AdS spectral condition.

 Eq. (\ref{JJ2}) may be used to show the positive-definiteness of the two-point function.
 Let us briefly sketch how by introducing a sesquilinear form in the space ${\cal T}(AdS_M)$ of test function which are smooth and vanish outside $AdS_M$ as indicated in in Eq. (\ref{4.5}):